brunogama/Memoization/README.md

 * Easy Integration: Seamlessly integrates with your Swift projects using Swift's macro system.
 * Reset Capability: Provides functions to reset the cache for specific `memoized` functions.

+this is not the most perfect implementation.
+Swift 6 will implement the feature preamble whitch mitch faciltate things a little bit.
 ## Installation

 To integrate MemoizationMacros into your Swift project, follow these steps: